 The longer answer is: We value timely access to appropriate services.
 This means we want to create as few barriers as possible for children, youth and families in Richmond who are affected by parental mental illness and substance use and would benefit from greater connection to their community.

-To make it easier to access this program, we don’t have any formal inclusion or exclusion criteria.
-That being said, we do know that people tend to get the most out of our program when the following information applies to them:
+We do know that people tend to get the most out of our program when the following information applies to them:

 - The child, youth or family is affected by parental mental illness or substance use (note: at this time our groups are designed for school-aged kids/youth 8-18 years old and parents)